Quick Exit

 Rolling applications - apply early

-Following the recent expansion of our Northern team, SASS is seeking a Therapeutic Specialist to join us across the North and North-West of Tasmania.
+Following the growth of our Northern team, SASS is inviting a compassionate and skilled Therapeutic Specialist to join us across North and North-West Tasmania.

-• Funded, discipline-appropriate clinical supervision during work hours
+• Funded, discipline-specific clinical supervision built into your work hours

-• Specialised training in harmful sexual behaviours, trauma, and neurodiversity
+• Ongoing specialised training in harmful sexual behaviours, trauma, and neurodiversity

 • Deliver trauma-informed therapeutic interventions to children, young people, and their families who have experienced harmful sexual behaviours

-• Passionately advocate for child safety, supported by the Child and Youth Safe Standards Framework
+• Advocate for child safety and uphold the Child and Youth Safe Standards Framework

-• Experience working with complex trauma, harmful sexual behaviours or victim-survivors of sexual harm, and an understanding of associated concerns and presentations
+• Experience working with complex trauma, harmful sexual behaviours, or victim-survivors of sexual harm

-• Knowledge and experience in working with children and young people in the areas of neurodiversity, complex trauma, disability, and/or family therapy
+• Knowledge of working with children and young people, including neurodiversity, disability, and/or family systems

-• A degree in counselling, psychology, or social work with eligibility for membership of the relevant professional association (AHPRA, APS, AASW or PACFA)
+• Relevant tertiary qualifications in counselling, psychology, or social work, with eligibility for AHPRA, APS, AASW or PACFA membership

-• A current National Police Check and Working with Vulnerable People Card
+• A current National Police Check and Working with Vulnerable People registration

 Our Commitment